 Hi, I’m Damini.

-I work at the intersection of human rights, public policy, and AI, focusing on government surveillance, algorithmic discrimination, and tech justice.
+I work at the intersection of human rights, social justice and public policy.

-I am Director of Amnesty Tech at Amnesty International USA.
+I am Director of Amnesty Tech at Amnesty International.
 I first joined Amnesty International to lead the Algorithmic Accountability Lab.
 Learn more.

 Work

-Amnesty Tech is a multidisciplinary unit within the world's largest global human rights movement with a mission to build transformational, rights-respecting and justice oriented tech futures.We seek to ensure that rapid technological advancements do not undermine our fundamental rights today, identify new threats to those rights in the future, and articulate the human rights protections needed for both.We work across a range of areas, most notably AI policy and regulation, spyware, surveillance (mass and targeted), government use of AI and automation, Big Tech accountability and children and young people’s digital rights.We leverage toolkits and participatory methods across research, campaigning, strategic communications, advocacy and litigation to investigate and expose human rights violations, seek accountability and justice with and for impacted communities and secure human rights safeguards and protections in the deployment and regulation of technologies.At the Algorithmic Accountability Lab, we investigate and campaign on the increasing use of algorithmic systems in welfare provision and social security, and their harms on marginalised communities around the world.
+Amnesty Tech is a 30-person specialist multidisciplinary team within the world's largest global human rights movement with a mission to build transformational, rights-respecting and justice oriented tech futures.We know that the current paradigm foregrounds scale, growth, profit and a consolidation of power at the expense of most people.
+We envision a world where a different paradigm allows us to reject repressive technologies and are coordinating a globally networked tech accountability fight.We seek to ensure that rapid technological advancements do not undermine our fundamental rights today, identify new threats to those rights in the future, and articulate the human rights protections needed for both.We work across a range of areas, most notably AI policy and regulation, spyware, surveillance (mass and targeted), government use of AI and automation, Big Tech accountability and children and young people’s digital rights.We leverage toolkits and participatory methods across research, campaigning, strategic communications, advocacy and litigation to investigate and expose human rights violations, seek accountability and justice with and for impacted communities and secure human rights safeguards and protections in the deployment and regulation of technologies.I first joined Amnesty to establish the Algorithmic Accountability Lab, which investigates and campaigns on the increasing use of AI systems in the public sector (what we call the 'Automated State'), and their harms on marginalised communities around the world.

 Media: